 In addition, there is no easy way to determine whether the Police Service or the City Revenue Services Division originated the cancellation request because the reporting process does not have this capability.
-Approximately 50,000 tags valued at \$2 million are included in the ''Officers Request to Cancel'' category

-The Parking Enforcement Unit staff also use a reason code described as "Officer's Request to Cancel".
-This reason code is of limited use when attempting to categorize and analyze ticket cancellations.
-Approximately 50,000 tags valued at \$2 million were included in the "Officer's Request to Cancel" category.
+ApproximatelyThe Parking Enforcement Unit staff also use a reason code50,000 tagsdescribed as "Officer's Request to Cancel".
+This reason code isvalued at \$2of limited use when attempting to categorize and analyze ticketmillion arecancellations.
+Approximately 50,000 tags valued at \$2 millionincluded in the"Officers"OfficersThe only way to determine the specific reason why cancellation